cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ## Quality Analytics

-> **Note**: quality analytics is a premium feature.
+> **Note**: quality analytics is a paid feature.
 Please check how to get access to this
 > functionality in the {{< ilink "/docs/enterprise" "Paid features" >}} section of the site.

 Once the quality estimation is [enabled in a task](#configuring-quality-estimation)